gristlabs/grist-help/help/creating-doc.md

 which describes how to use it or how to build such a document from scratch.

-You can open any of the examples in view-only mode, or click "Make own copy" and select "Copy full document" to get an editable copy.
+When you open an example, you can make changes to it.
+You are editing a copy, and your changes are private to you.
+You can save your changes by clicking the "Save Copy" button on the top of the page.

 You can also use any of the examples as a template for a new document, whch will include the structure, layout, and formulas of the example, but none of the sample data.
-Simply Click "Make own copy" and select "Copy as template".
+Simply use the "Save Copy" button and check the "As Template" checkbox in the dialog that opens.

 ## Importing more data